Friday, July 31, 2020

 "*I repeat: race that one has, not a race to which one belongs.
 The one is ethos, the other—zoology."

-The political method of the liberals is most illiberal: they conceive a social theory first and then they try to find the evidence that might substantiate it and when no evidence is found to back the claims on which the theory is founded, then, instead of rejecting their theory and admitting their mistake, they try to save their reputation by blaming their political opponents and forcing society to transform itself.
+The political method of the liberals is most illiberal.
+They conceive a social theory first and then they try to find the evidence that might substantiate it.
+When no evidence is found to back the claims on which the theory is founded then, instead of rejecting their theory and admitting their mistake, they try to save their reputation by blaming their political opponents and forcing society to transform itself.

 Posted by Anoop Verma at 8:11:00 AM

 The young Marx was a philosopher, but the mature Marx was a political activist and a revolutionary.
 Communism is based on the work of the mature Marx, the political activist and revolutionary.
 The communists ignore the work of the young Marx.
 They are not interested in philosophy.
 They never try to win the philosophical argument; they are focused on annihilating their opponents in a revolutionary war.

 The old men see dreams; the young men see visions.
 The longest dream doesn’t last for more than a few hours and then the person wakes up, but a vision can last for years and even decades.
 That is why many young men become enamored by socialism, communism, liberalism, and other utopian ideologies.

 Sunday, July 26, 2020